Sharp Page transitions in generic Hamiltonian dynamics: Hydrodynamic interpretation

 A natural ansatz for a locally thermal density matrix is

 where, in the large-$M$ limit, the local energy density evolves according to a diffusion equation, and the evolution of $\beta(x,t)$ is governed by energy diffusion.
 In practice, since we are working with small systems, we determine the profile of $\beta(x,t)$ by fitting the exact time-evolved state to the form of Eq.~\eqref{rhoansatz}.
-Additionally, we determine $\beta(x,t)$ separately for bonds, $\beta_{i,i+1}(t)$, and for sites, $\beta_i(t)$.
-The local thermalization ansatz ignores energy currents, which are significant at early times.
+Additionally, we determine $\beta(x,t)$ separately for sites $\beta_i(t)$ and for bonds $\beta_{i,i+1}(t)$.
+This local thermalization ansatz ignores energy currents, which are significant at early times.
 To refine the ansatz, we incorporate a nonequilibrium current correction $J_i^{ZX} \sigma^z_i \sigma^x_{i+1}$.
 These changes lead to the replacement:

-Fig.~\ref{fig:fig3}a shows how the local energies evolve according to the top eigenvector $\ket{\psi_0}$.
-The site-specific and bond-specific energies exhibit similar behavior, as shown in the supplemental materials (Sec.~\ref{sec:flows}).
+We show in Fig.~\ref{fig:fig3}a how the local energies evolve according to the top eigenvector $\ket{\psi_0}$.
+The site-specific and bond-specific energies exhibit similar behavior (see Ref.~\cite{suppmat}).